 Disclaimer:

-The End-to-End Solution showcased in this document is solely meant as a tutorial, but with given additional customizations, it can be used for production use cases.
+The AWS Marketplace Fusion Solution showcased in this document is solely meant as a tutorial, but with given additional customizations, it can be used for production use cases.

 Technologies used in this Solution can be replaced by other equivalent technologies as needed for business reasons.